cord-network/cord-scripts/README.md

 * Have [`yarn`](https://yarnpkg.com/) installed and ready.
 * Any web browser (which supports javascript) to check transactions on the CORD Chain.

+## How to run the demo code (with staging network)

+* Step 1: checkout/clone this repository.

+* Step 2: install with `yarn install` once you are inside the repository.

+* Step 3: You can watch the events and blocks finalization @ https://apps.cord.network/?rpc=wss%3A%2F%2Fregistries.demo.cord.network#/explorer

+* Step 4: run the demo script with `NETWORK_ADDRESS=wss://registries.demo.cord.network yarn demo-statement1`.
+Understand whats happening by checking the code at `src/func-test_v9400.ts`.

+## How to run the demo code (with local node)

+* Step 1: checkout/clone this repository.

+* Step 2: install with `yarn install` once you are inside the repository.

+* Step 3: start the CORD Network in the developer mode (In another terminal)
+  - `docker run --network host dhiway/cord:develop --dev`
+  - Note that this exposes ports 9933/9944/30333
+  - You can watch the events and blocks finalization @ https://apps.cord.network/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/explorer

+* Step 4: run the demo script with `npx tsx src/func-test.ts`.
+Understand whats happening by checking the code at `src/func-test.ts`.

 ## How to run the demo code with DOCKER

 * Step 1: checkout/clone this repository.